Witivio/Documentation/src/architecture-security/green-center/README.md

 6. **Secure Infrastructure Authentication:**
    - A user-assigned managed identity is used to authenticate against Azure services, allowing the application to access Azure resources securely without storing credentials in code.

+## Microsoft Azure cost

+The estimated monthly cost for up to **5000 active users** using various Azure services is approximately $800.00 per month.
+This estimation is based on **public prices** without including any support plans.
+The breakdown of the monthly expenses is as follows:

+- **Azure Functions**: $3.60 for consumption tier with pay-as-you-go pricing.
+- **App Service**: $329.96 for Premium V2 Tier with 2 P2V2 instances (2 cores, 7 GB RAM, 250 GB storage).
+- **Storage Accounts**: $20.43 for Block Blob Storage, General Purpose V2.
+- **Azure Cosmos DB**: $29.20 for NoSQL database service.
+- **Azure Front Door**: $41.03 for the Standard base instance.
+- **Azure Virtual Network Manager**: $73.00 for one managed subscription for 730 hours.
+- **Key Vault**: $0.03 for 10,000 operations with no advanced operations or renewals.
+- **Azure Monitor**: $305.80 for log analytics with 1 GB daily data ingestion and 6 months retention.

+These costs cover the essential services required to maintain and operate the Green Center app efficiently for up **to 5000 users**, ensuring reliable performance and security.

+The detail is available [here](hhttps://azure.com/e/8e77a10428a84e8499e46e54947af9a6)

 ## Dependencies

 ### Client